AviatrixSystems/Docs/HowTos/transit_gateway_peering_with_private_network_workflow.rst

   - The edge (WAN) router runs a BGP session to Azure VNG via Azure ExpressRoute where the edge router advertises the AWS Transit VPC CIDR and the Azure VNG advertises the AZURE Transit VNET CIDR.

+  - The edge (WAN) router redistributes AWS Transit VPC CIDR and AZURE Transit VNET CIDR.

   - Once the reachability between two cloud transits over private network is there, user is able to deploy Aviatrix Multi Cloud Global Transit Gateway Encrypted Peering over Private Network

 .. note::

   - Reachability between two transit networks' private CIDR is the responsibility of customer

-  - This feature also supports high performance encryption(H.P.E) peering
+  - This feature also supports high performance encryption (H.P.E) peering

 Prerequisite
 ====================